carmenbianca/report-liferay/report.md

 ### Deliverables {#deliverables}

 By the end of the internship, several things will be delivered.
-It is difficult to anticipate the exact details, because the research is intended to discover the best solution.
-Nevertheless, a curt overview of deliverables:
+A curt overview of deliverables:

 - A plan de campagne.